lucasvenez/ecm/README.md

 - Regression Tree
 - Neural Artificial Network (Multilayer Perceptron)

+The bestest model has an accuracy greater than 99.0%.
 For correlation analysis, we applied a metric that has equitability and generality properties.